MichaIng/DietPi-Docs/docs/software/bittorrent.md

 === "Recommended: Protect your privacy with a VPN"

-    Although we enable forced encryption on all our BitTorrent clients, if you wish to ensure complete privacy and peice of mind for all your downloaded content, using a VPN is critical.
+    Although we enable forced encryption on all our BitTorrent clients, if you wish to ensure complete privacy and piece of mind for all your downloaded content, using a VPN is critical.
-    We highly recommend [***NordVPN***](../vpn/#dietpi-nordvpn-openvpn-and-dietpi-gui-for-nordvpn-users) as it offers unlimited bandwidth, zero logging and upto 6 devices on a single account.
+    We highly recommend [***NordVPN***](../vpn/#dietpi-nordvpn-openvpn-and-dietpi-gui-for-nordvpn-users) as it offers unlimited bandwidth, zero logging and up to 6 devices on a single account.
     ![DietPi download software VPN NordVPN](../assets/images/dietpi-software-vpn-nordvpn-logo.png){: style="width:200px"}

 ## qBittorrent - Lightweight and fast (C++) BitTorrent server with web interface

-qBitTorrent is a lightweight BitTorrent server with a slick web interface.
+qBittorrent is a lightweight BitTorrent server with a slick web interface.
 As its coded in C++ (Qt), it offers excellent performance on any device.

 ??? hint "USB dedicated hard drive highly recommended"